Surfboard lock

 A surfboard lock is a device or a mechanism for securing a surfboard to prevent theft or loss.
 Typically surfboard locks attach to some part of the surfboard, such as the leash plug or center fin box slot.
 Alternately, some locking devices clamp or strap around the surfboard.
 Once the board is secured, the locking device attaches to some hard point like a vehicle or a non-movable object.

 Background

 Many surfboard locks use wire rope or wire cable to make the connection from the interface point on the surfboard to the securing object.
 Some surfboards do not have a leash plug, or a fin box or both.
 Therefore, based upon the design of the surfboard one or more locking devices may or may not work.

+Types

+Locking devices for surfboards tend to group into four basic categories: